 Traditionally the casino has drawn from not only western Pennsylvania but Ohio as well.
 In 2011 the Ohio Legislature granted its first slots licenses for four stand-alone casinos and seven racetracks.
 Although none was closer to Rivers than in Cleveland 133 miles away, there are rumblings that gaming action will move closer to the Ohio-Pennsylvania border in the near future.

-Already it is estimated that the share of Rivers Casino revenue pulled from the wallets of Ohioans has dipped from 8% to 5%.
+Already it is estimated that the share of Rivers Casino revenue pulled from the wallets of Ohioans has dipped from eight percent to five percent.

 One of the largest in PA (in both size and revenue)

 In the run-up to the opening of Rivers Casino company officials rosily projected $427.8 million in gross terminal revenues; the Gaming Control Board expected $362 million in annual money.

 In 2010, its first full year of operation, Rivers pulled in just $241 million and only recently has begun to inch towards the Board’s predicted business levels.